Chicago Pedestrian Accidents

 Chicago is a great walking city with lively neighborhoods, level terrain, beautiful parks, and other features.
 When the weather is pleasant, greater numbers of people on foot are outside and unfortunately more people are injured or killed in collisions with vehicles during summer months.
 People are vulnerable in crashes involving motor vehicles because they are physically exposed and thus likely to be severely injured or killed when hit by a truck or car.

-123 deaths occurred in 2014 in Illinois.
-35 fatalities were in the City of Chicago.
-The situation unfortunately did not improve in 2015 when there were 46 fatalities in Chicago.
+70 deaths occurred in 2019 in Illinois.
+The number increase to 75 in the first six months of 2020.
+A 7 percent increase.
+21 fatalities were in the City of Chicago and at that rate will match the 40 deaths from the year before.
 Pedestrians in Chicago are twice as likely to be killed in a hit-and-run vehicle accident than anywhere else in the nation.
 With a goal of zero annual pedestrian deaths by 2021, the Chicago Department of Transportation put together a comprehensive Pedestrian Plan.

 Chicago’s Pedestrian Accident Reduction Plan